umwrit350sp17/Team1/Team_Docs/TeamCharter.md

   2. I am also concerned about using GitHub.
 I have taken coding classes at the University before, but I have no experience with GitHub, so I hope that using this platform will not become a burden on our project.

 * Jessica
+  1. My biggest concern is not being able to understand how Github works.
+A couple of semesters ago, I dropped a course because it focused heavey on digital programs like this one becase I struggled to understand the software.
+  2. Another concern of mine is that my teammates and I will lose communication throughout the week because we are depending on the Slack app.
 ## Conflict Resolution:
 If team members cannot reach a compromise regarding a conflict or decision after positive and constructive debate, then the instructor will be informed of the conflict, and will be asked to advise the team members regarding the situation.